Email Fatigue in Email Marketing: What is It and How to Avoid It

 Regular list maintenance has a lot of benefits; that’s why we introduced the automated list-cleaning feature on Campaign Refinery.
 It keeps an eye on troublemakers like spam traps, bots, seed accounts, invalid emails, and complainer IDs so your deliverability never suffers because you sent an email to them.
 And you don’t have to lift a finger — our algo takes care of it all!

 By ensuring your list only contains engaged readers, you greatly reduce the chances of email boredom.
-An added benefit is that mailbox providers pay attention to your engagement rates and assign a higher sender score to you, which means your emails land in the inbox more often!
+Additionally, mailbox providers pay attention to your engagement rates and assign a higher sender score to you, which means your emails land in the inbox more often!

-A/B Testing: Discover Your Subscribers’ Likes and Dislikes
+A/B Testing Helps Discover Subscribers’ Likes and Dislikes

-A/B testing, also known as split testing, is a powerful method to optimize various elements of your email campaigns by comparing different versions and determining which performs better.
-While A/B testing itself doesn’t directly reduce email burnout, it is an invaluable tool for refining your email marketing strategy in ways that can help reduce fatigue and assist with overall engagement.
+Email A/B testing, also known as split testing, is a powerful method to optimize various elements of your email campaigns by comparing different versions and determining which performs better.
+While A/B testing itself doesn’t directly reduce email burnout, it is an invaluable tool for refining your email marketing strategy.
+It helps reduce fatigue and assist with overall engagement.

 Here are the elements you can experiment with during your testing process:

-- Subject lines: Variations in wording, length, or tone.
+- Email subject lines: Variations in wording, length, or tone.

-- Sender name: Testing a personal name vs. a brand name.
+- Email sender name: Testing a personal name vs. a brand name.

 - Email content: Different messaging or content structure.

-- CTA: Testing different CTA buttons, text, or placement.
+- Email CTA: Testing different CTA buttons, text, or placement.

-- Images or design: Variations in the type, size, or placement of images.
+- Email design: Variations in the type, size, or placement of images.

 You can figure out the perfect formula for different segments of your email list.
 Next, let’s look at how you can tackle your email fatigue issue by studying your A/B test results.